 Financial assets at fair value through profit or loss are financial instruments that do not fit any of the other categories.
-This category mainly includes investments in financial debt instruments, fixed-income securities, share certificates, mutual funds and derivative financial instruments.
+This category mainly includes investments in financial debt instruments, fixed-income securities, share certificates and mutual funds.

 2.20 Derivative financial instruments and hedging activities